We are grateful for all our volunteers & donors who

 - Communion Leader/Servers

-BIG NEWS!
-San Francisco Pride has a new online training video for all parade participants so we can get oriented and move together safely and smoothly as one joyous unit down Market Street.
-Those willing to volunteer as contingent monitors, wheel monitors, and drivers, please review the video and complete the survey to register than you have trained: https://survey.zohopublic.com/zs/MsituF.
+San Francisco Pride has a mandatory online training video for all parade participants so we can get oriented and move together safely and smoothly as one joyous unit up Market Street.
+In order to march, we need several volunteers to watch the video and complete the survey, selecting Training Code UN3711 to register that you have trained.
+Please email Michael Leslie once you have completed the training:

 What is a Contingent Monitor?